 A control station is erected at a height, wherein Hams can get a good overview of the beach.
 There are situations wherein people fight, consume alcohol, medical emergencies & drowning.
 In such circumstances, nobody dials 100 or 101 for police, fire, and ambulance department.
 Even if they try to do so, the mobile towers are jammed, and all slots are taken by the massive crowd present there.

 For such situations, Hams at Ganesh Visarjan would patrol around in the crowd with their handy, and report back to the control about it.
 The control would then pass on the message to the police control which is stationed nearby, and they would send in the constables to handle the situation.
 Many times, Ham Control Station is placed close to the Police control, if not, then one of our ham with a handy is placed in their control room.

 Similarly, Hams at Ganesh Visarjan pass on information to Fire control, and ambulance control in case of emergencies, which is also stationed close by.
-Hams at Ganesh Visarjan also lookout for lost children, lost items and bring it back to the police control.
+Hams at Ganesh Visarjan also lookout for lost children, lost items and bring them back to the police control.
 The best part is the children are served juice and biscuits till their parents come looking for and find them.
 Some would cry, and some would be more than happy to consume it all.
 Hams have also provided communication support for events like Marathon Race in Mumbai.